Memory Care: Finding the Right Home for You or Your Loved One

 If dementia is affecting you or someone you love to the point of no longer getting out of the house, socializing, or doing enjoyable activities, then it may be time to consider a memory care facility.
 Read through the following sections to get a better understanding of what memory care entails, and discover the possibilities in your area.

 What Are the Signs of Dementia?

 Dementia is a condition that results in the decline of memory, language, and other cognitive abilities.
 Several different diseases cause dementia, but Alzheimer's disease is the most common.
 In fact, Alzheimer's accounts for 60 to 80 percent of all dementia cases.1 It's important to recognize the signs of dementia as early as possible because early detection is key for slowing down the progression of the condition.

 Early detection is also becoming increasingly important due to the prevalence of dementia among the older population.
-As of 2016, more than five million Americans were living with dementia, and it's estimated that one in nine adults above the age of 65 has Alzheimer's.
+As of 2018, about 5.7 million Americans live with Alzheimer’s, and it's estimated that about one in 10 adults above the age of 65 have the disease.
 By 2025, more than seven million Americans could have dementia, and that number could reach almost 14 million by 2050.
 Plus, some experts say that those numbers should be even higher because Alzheimer's is still commonly underdiagnosed and underreported.1

 So, when it comes to dementia, you need to take all concerns seriously.
 However, it can be hard to tell whether you or your family member is actually experiencing dementia.
 You may be unclear about the differences between normal aging and abnormal symptoms.
 If you have any questions or doubts, then it's important to see a physician and receive an assessment.